 - A simple side salad with a light vinaigrette dressing.

 - Bake up a quick batch of frozen rolls to save time on your end, or make your own.

 - Crackers are great, but fun crackers are better — try whole wheat, gorgonzola, breadsticks, or some other non-saltine to serve alongside the soup.

-- Homemade bread is a good idea basically any time — try this easy Irish Brown Bread that comes together in just one hour.
+- Homemade bread is a good idea basically any time.

 - Baked Potato Chips give you that crunch you crave without all the extra calories.

 - A hearty veggie side works well too — try some kale, squash, or roasted sweet potatoes with your soup.

 How Do You Make Vegan Stuffed Pepper Soup?

 As luck would have it — this stuffed pepper soup is already vegan!
 There is no meat or animal products use in this dish whatsoever.
 If you want a heartier taste to this soup, try adding 3-4 tablespoons of nutritional yeast.
 Nutritional yeast is a yeast that is not active and tastes rather cheesy or nutty, and works great as a cheese substitute.
 Just a couple tablespoons will add a nice depth of flavor to this soup.

 Can I Make this Stuffed Pepper Soup in the Slow Cooker?